a note from our Founder & CEO, D. Keith Pigues

 Our approach to capture the critical customer insight that uncovers the most valuable opportunities for innovation – those that deliver the greatest strategic and financial value for customers – is central to our Customer Value Xcelerator® (CVX) offerings.
 It’s a unique methodology – we ask our clients to hand over their checkbook to the customer.
 That’s right, give your innovation priorities agenda and the associated investment to support these new growth opportunities to your customers.
 Not just anyone in the customer organization, but those who are responsible for the customer’s future growth strategy and priorities, should be engaged in this quest to hear the what, why and when that might compel your organization to act.
 Equally important in this approach, however, is to include your senior executives in this discussion with the customers’ strategy leaders.
 Why?
 There is no substitute for your senior leaders listening and hearing directly from those key beneficiaries of value – this is too important to rely on translation from your team or consultants alone.
 We have seen light bulbs come on, jaws drop and current innovation initiatives stopped in their tracks as a result of this powerful form of customer insight.

-We invite you to explore this timeless Harvard Business Review article with fresh eyes and a new context: How to restart growth in 2021 and beyond.
+We invite you to explore this timeless Harvard Business Review article with fresh eyes and a new context: How to recession-proof your business.

 Some organizations have focused on product innovation for so long they don’t know how to innovate in any other areas.
 For example, in 2010, Microsoft —one of the world’s best product innovators for the last two decades — launched a social phone called Kin.
 The product was a complete disaster.
 Within six weeks of the launch, the entire product group was shut down, and, according to their earnings reports, Microsoft took at least a $240 million write-off.

 How could such a great product innovator strike out so fast?
 In today’s climate, it happens to the best.